hiromis/notes/Lesson5.md

 ![](lesson5/34.png)

 Okay, there's a better learning rate.
 But look at this - we're down underneath 0.5 by about epoch 200.
-Where else before (with SGD), I'm not even sure we ever got to quite that level.
+Whereas before (with SGD), I'm not even sure we ever got to quite that level.
 So what's going on?
 What's Adam?
 Let me show you.

 ### Adam [[1:43:56](https://youtu.be/uQtTwhpv7Ew?t=6236)]